waterlink/explorative-tdd-talk/README.md

 Note:
 Introduce a very small change to the knowledge.
 The test suite should fail.
 If it doesn't - knowledge is not covered well enough.
-Now that we know what the knowledge in production code is, let's think how this knowledge affects our test suite.
-That leads us to the next point...

-## Code -> Test Relationship

-Knowledge in the production code should be verified by test suite

-Knowledge change is an act of verification if test suite is correct
+### Mutations

 Note:
-(or thorough enough)

-Knowledge change is a test for the test.

-Note:
-Such "knowledge changes" are usually called Mutations.
+Such knowledge changes are often called mutations.
 And that leads us to the technique called...